 WILLIAM BLAIR INVESTMENT MANAGEMENT

-Heather Gardner is responsible for institutional business development at William Blair Investment Management, focusing on product placement for insurance firms, defined-contribution investment-only platforms, and sub-advisory relationships.
-Before joining William Blair in 2001, Heather was an institutional equity research sales executive with Stephens Inc. She is a member of the Investments & Wealth Institute (IWI) and Money Management Institute (MMI).
-She serves on the board of the Civic Leadership Foundation, the board of Central Pennsylvania Youth Ballet Company, and the Sustaining Fellows program committee of the Art Institute of Chicago.
-She is a sustaining member of the Junior League of Chicago, and is a former board member of Women Investment Professionals (WIP) of Chicago.
+Heather Gardner is responsible for financial institution business development and relationship management at William Blair Investment Management, focusing on product placement for insurance firms, defined-contribution investment-only platforms, and sub-advisory relationships.
+Before joining William Blair in 2001, Heather was an institutional equity-research sales executive with Stephens Inc. She is member of the Investment and Wealth Institute (IWI) and Money Management Institute (MMI).
+She serves on the board of the Civic Leadership Foundation, the Sustaining Fellows program committee of the Art Institute of Chicago, and is a former board member of Women Investment Professionals (WIP) of Chicago.
+Designations: Certified Investment Management Analyst (CIMA); Accredited Investment Fiduciary (AIF).
+Certifications: CAIA Association Fundamentals of Alternative Investments; CFA Institute Investment Foundations; University of Chicago, Booth Executive Education, Chicago Management Institute; Northwestern University, Kellogg Executive Education, Corporate Governance Program.
 Education: Hendrix College, B.A. in business/economics.
-Designations: Certified Investment Management Analyst (CIMA); Accredited Investment Fiduciary (AIF); certificate of completion from the University of Chicago, Booth Management School of Business for the Chicago Management Institute program; certificate of completion from Northwestern Kellogg School of Business, Corporate Governance program; and certificate of completion from CFA Society, Investment Foundations.

 As a Partner in EY's Transaction Advisory (TAS) Valuation & Business Modeling business, Paul has over 20 years of software and consulting experience across many industries.
 His focus is on helping organizations leverage data and analytics to manage their current and future capital, especially during mergers, acquisitions, carve-outs, divestitures and other large capital decisions.
 Whether engaged during due diligence, pre-close or post-close/integration, during a transaction he helps his clients better understand their working capital, supply chain, IT, finance, HR, customers and product/SKU profitability.
 Through better decision-making, for corporate and private equity clients Paul and his Team help create social and economic value by helping them make more informed decisions about strategically managing capital and transactions.